 Boat to Playa Blanca Cartagena

-Speed boats leave from the main port in Cartagena and cost approximately $100,000 COP for return plus $15,000 tax for using the dock.
-The trip only lasts one hour though so it is by far the quickest option.
+Speed boats leave from the main port in Cartagena and cost approximately $100,000 COP for the return plus $15,000 tax for using the dock.
+The trip only lasts one hour, though, so it is by far the quickest option.